dennislwm/ocicode/README.md

 ## Gathering required information

-Copy and paste the following information into your secrets Terraform variables file `terraform.tfvars`.
+Skip this if you have already completed [TL;DR](#tldr).
+Otherwise, copy and paste the following information into your secrets Terraform variables file `terraform.tfvars`.

 From the OCI Console and search for `Tenancy Details`.